shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Reality Studier

-At level 7, when you learn a new spell in your bonded schools, you gain spell slot points equal to that spell’s casted level.
+At level 7, when you learn a new spell in your bonded schools, you gain spell points equal to that spell’s casted level.

 # Rejuvenation

-At level 9, when you cast a spell from your bonded schools, you heal for the number of spell slot points spent to cast it.
+At level 9, when you cast a spell from your bonded schools, you heal for the number of spell points spent to cast it.

 # Energy Store

-At level 11, when you use an action to dispel a spell you cast, you gain back spell slot points equal to the spell’s printed level.
+At level 11, when you use an action to dispel a spell you cast, you gain back spell points equal to the spell’s printed level.

 # Recasting